-The ecology of the Everglades would continue to benefit from ascension rates of less than 0.18 feet per week.
-Wading bird nesting surveys have ended for this season.
+The ecology of the Everglades benefits from ascension rates of less than 0.18 feet per week.
+WCA-2A and southern WCA-2B should be monitored and may benefit from reduced ascension rates.
+The Dynamic Position Analysis modeling for gauge 3-63 in northeast WCA-3A suggests that wetter than average conditions will be required to have the potential of reaching the threshold depths required for nesting to occur at the critical Alley North colony.
+Maintaining relatively long hydroperiods in northern and central WCA-3A will be critical for a successful 2025 wading bird nesting season.
 Continued freshwater inputs to the park and into Florida Bay is helping to maintain ecologically desirable salinities, and maintaining inputs of water southward will help to prevent ecologically undesirable salinity swings in Florida Bay nearshore areas.
 Individual regional recommendations can be found in Table EV-2.